danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallPlay" name="groupCallPlay">Play a file in a group call: groupCallPlay</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callPlay" name="callPlay">Play file in call: callPlay</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callPlayOnHold" name="callPlayOnHold">Play files on hold in call: callPlayOnHold</a>
-    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callPlayVideo" name="callPlayVideo">Play the VP8 video and OPUS audio of a WebM file in a call: callPlayVideo</a>
-    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallPlayVideo" name="groupCallPlayVideo">Play the VP8 video and OPUS audio of a WebM file in a group call: groupCallPlayVideo</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#posmod" name="posmod">Positive modulo: posmod</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getBotCallbackAnswer.html" name="messages.getBotCallbackAnswer">Press an inline callback button and get a callback answer from the bot: messages.getBotCallbackAnswer</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#openBuffered" name="openBuffered">Provide a buffered reader for a file, URL or amp stream: openBuffered</a>